teknohog/bittools/README.txt

 cnfo.py
 =======

 A work in progress to replicate coinfo.py for Cryptonote coins.
+Note that wallets are not accessible from the main daemon, so this only provides info for applications such as profit estimation.

+(The simplewallet also provides its own RPC interface, but its command line also suffices for common tasks.)

 etherinfo.py
 ============

-Ditto for Ethereum.
+For Ethereum.
+Handles wallets/accounts too, with the difference to coinfo.py that the 'from' address for sends must be specified, and here a simple index is used.

 Info examples